 My story since then is a deep exploration of big questions such as “What matters?”, and an increasingly focused effort to both increase and share my understanding and to put it to practical effect in having impact on the world.
 I spent several years writing a book, starting from a collection of notes and essays I had accumulated, in which I aimed to take a brutally honest and unbiased approach to answering the above question.
 The result was The Battle for Compassion: Ethics in an Apathetic Universe, published in 2011.
 It has been highly rewarding and inspiring to discover how closely some of my ideas converge with those of a growing community of thinkers and activists committed to reducing human and animal suffering in the world.

 In 2015 I produced a 20-minute film with the same title as the book to communicate some of the key messages in a readily accessible form.
-I have been giving talks on the topic to various audiences, from MBA students to environmentalists, developing my ideas further, and also working on a new book on ethics.
+I have been giving talks on the topic to various audiences, from MBA students to environmentalists, and further developing my ideas further.